 Last year, 2,042 Boston residents used QuoteWizard to compare auto insurance quotes in Boston, MA from multiple companies to find the cheapest rates.

-This is our list of the most common car insurance companies reported by QuoteWizard users living in Boston, MA last year.
+This is our list of the most common car insurance companies reported by QuoteWizard users living in Boston, Massachusetts last year.